 “And Ernest sets my heart a-flame”.

-The reference to an Ernest in Nicholson can be traced via Frankel, Edmonds, McKenna, The Daily Telegraph, and Timothy d’Arch Smith’s study of Uranian love in 1970 , all the way back to John Addington Symonds—Wilde’s associate and poet of l’amour de l’impossible.
-Symonds wrote to a friend soon after the poem’s release saying, “Have you read a volume of Sonnets called ‘Love in Earnest’?
+The reference to an Ernest in Nicholson is not new.
+It can be traced back via Frankel, Edmonds, McKenna, The Daily Telegraph, and Timothy d’Arch Smith’s study of Uranian love in 1970 , and even to John Addington Symonds—Wilde’s associate and poet of l’amour de l’impossible—who wrote to a friend soon after the poem’s release saying, “Have you read a volume of Sonnets called ‘Love in Earnest’?
 It is written by a Schoolmaster in love with a boy called Ernest”.

 Indeed, it was.
 The dedicatee of the poem being “W. E. M.”: one William Ernest Mather—but more of him later.
 For now, we have the name Ernest in a gay subculture piece of verse collected under the title ‘Love in Earnest‘ and this is sufficient to establish the homoerotic credentials of Nicholson’s homophone.